cemakpolat/simple-iot-project/README.md

 **Technical View**

 The app is constructed on the free vesion of (coreui/angular)[https://coreui.io/angular/] based on the angular framework.
+- important files that should be explained for the clarification of the code structure
+- MQTT service over websocket

 #### Predictive Maintenance (TODO)